TheLukaDragar/UNI-LJ-VRA/code/README.md

 Both models use RMSE as the loss function and AdamW as the optimizer with a learning rate of 2e-5.
 They also use ReduceLROnPlateau as a learning rate scheduler with a factor of 0.1, patience of 2 and monitor of the validation loss.
 We used early stopping with a patience of 4 monitoring the validation loss.

 With the training done on HPC we used Pytorch Lightning to handle the training loop and logging.
-Models were trained on 2 Tesla V100S-32GB GPUs using `ddp` strategy. with the following hyperparameters:
+Models were trained on 2 Tesla V100S-32GB GPUs using `ddp` strategy with the following hyperparameters:
 - batch_size: 2
 - dropout: 0.1